 Adults are easy to see near lights.
 The better early clue is webbing inside a sealed looking bag, clumped flour, or a dusty smell when you pour cereal.
 Check pet food, bird seed, and protein powder with the same care you give human snacks.
 Moths move through thin cardboard faster than most people expect.

 If you store bulk flour in glass, still look at the rubber seal.
 Old flour films support mold and insect habitat even when the jar looks pretty on camera.
+When fast oval insects appear near the sink instead of near grain, shift to cockroach clues in Hamptons kitchens so you do not chase the wrong cleanup path.

 Cleaning without spreading the problem